ConorMcErlean/HelpingHand/README.md

 ### Known Bugs
 - [x]  When you submit a report without getting you're current location, it may submit with false co-ordinates
 - [x] The map is currently broken on the view report page
-- [ ] Changing a user's password causes an error
+- [x] ~~Changing a user's password causes an error~~ Appears to have just been a reset operation occured while I was testing.
 - [x] Delete Report page needs updated styling
 - [x] Forms need padding on mobile
+- [x] Improve view model validation
 - [ ] Need an alternative solution to get the user's email to change settings
-- [x] Improve view model validation
 - [ ] Due to how what3words presents 'nearest place' cities may not link to reports.

 ### Report Tasks still to be completed